-Lost Turkey Trail is a 13.3 mile lightly trafficked out and back trail located near Windber, PA that features a river and is rated as moderate.
+Lost Turkey Trail is a 13.3 mile lightly trafficked out and back trail located near Windber, Pennsylvania that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 Playfully named by its original trailblazers, the Youth Conservation Corps in 1976, the Lost Turkey Trail is an interesting passageway through the forest west of the Allegheny Front.
 A total of 26 miles.